Fieash/InternshipProject/README.md

 ## Detection Results

 ### Reptile
-It is able to detect the reptile module when it is hiding from the system, as well as processes hidden by Reptile.
+It is able to detect the reptile modul as well as processes hidden by Reptile.

 ### Diamorphine
-It is able to detect the diamorphine module as well as the system calls that Diamorphine hooks, which are kill, getdents, and getdents64.
+It is able to detect the diamorphine module, processes hidden by Diamorphine as well as system calls hooked by Diamorphine (kill, getdents, and getdents64).